Image description: The words "Art & Money on a

 Most artists worth their salt would do it anyway.
 It yearns to come out.
 No matter how many day jobs they have, the art squeezes out of their soul like the Play-Doh spaghetti press.

 But asking for money once the art or entertainment product is done is another thing altogether.
 Trying to make money from art is as old as the capitalistic value of starving people to death who aren't producing enough labor to feed the capitalistic machine.
 (As is the view that if they were going to make it anyway, why should I bother paying for it, Chris added cynically.)

 But artists still have to fucking eat.
 And no one's getting a writer's next book if they're too busy driving a taxi to make rent instead of that third revision.
-They aren't some etherial beings who pull their inspiration out of the celestial kingdom and never need sleep and can write just as well only on sleep addled weekends between jobs two and three.
+They aren't some ethereal beings who pull their inspiration out of the celestial kingdom and never need sleep and can write just as well only on sleep-addled weekends between jobs two and three.

-Artists should worry about the same shit you do.
+Artists worry about the same shit you do.
+Their rent.
+Their electric bills.
 Their retirement plan.
 Their health insurance.
-Their bills.
-And if people like their art, giving them shit about trying to get that stuff covered so they can go on making art is especially butts.
+And if people like their art, giving them shit about trying to get that stuff covered, so that they can go on making art is especially butts.

 So what does it all mean?

 You mean besides the fact that I need to step slowly away from the rant that started at 7am?
-And that maybe I should switch to decaf and make sure all my roommates Adderal pills are accounted for?
+And that maybe I should switch to decaf and make sure all my roommate's Adderall pills are accounted for?
 You mean as some kind of advice?

-4- If you can ever be the househusband of a family doing pretty well jump on that shit, because it's a once in a lifetime opportunity and otherwise you'll have to set up a Patreon like me.
+- If you can ever be the househusband of a family doing pretty well, jump on that shit, because it's a once-in-a-lifetime opportunity and otherwise you'll have to set up a Patreon like me.